Why ALL-ON-4 Maintenance Is So Critical?

 What I have seen too many times is that patients love their new teeth, and they unfortunately get distracted by life.
 The feeling that everything is fine until a sudden shift occurs is a common pitfall.
 Like the iceberg that is out of site, patients overlook the all-too-subtle bridge loosening, leading to broken screws or even catastrophic broken bridges.
 The most common thing seen is increased inflammation and redness due to slow bacteria accumulation.
 Patients may even be brushing and waterpiking daily but not doing it correctly.
 The unfortunate result is always bone loss, leading to exposed implant threads, worsening the problem because exposed implant threads are exponentially more challenging to keep clean due to the rough surface intended to integrate with the bone.

 Intervention is possible but most often requires expensive and painful surgery to stop the worsening bone loss.
 Still, even the most skilled doctors cannot undo the damage that has occurred.
 If there isn’t an intervention, the lost bone will leave the implant unsupported, causing implant failure and bridge failure.
-This leaves the patient without teeth and back to the original problem.
+This unfortunate outcome leaves the patient without teeth and back to the original problem.
+Below is an article by one of my colleagues that outlines the maintenance process.
+Dentistry IQ

 Leave a Reply